 Why is the sky blue?
-What is actually a star?
+What exactly is a star?
 How does a rocket work?
-On October 3, 70 young researchers, who are just as interested in the big and small questions of our universe as we are, explored these questions with us.
-The "Doors open with the mouse" event takes place every year on the Day of German Unity and gives mouse fans a whole new insight: companies, authorities, institutions, research centers and cultural facilities open their doors and show what, what and how they work on.
-This October, the Faculty of Physics and Astronomy took part for the eighth time.
-This year's theme: Doing it together.
-How the smallest elementary particles come together to form high-tech materials or entire galaxies is one of the central questions that our researchers are working on.
-To this end, we bring together experts from different areas of physics in order to understand nature in its entirety.
-The best conditions, therefore, to give an insight into the work of our faculty under this motto.
+On October 3, 70 young researchers joined us in exploring these questions—researchers who are just as fascinated by the big and small mysteries of our universe as we are.
+The “Türen auf mit der Maus” event takes place every year on German Unity Day and offers “Maus” fans all-new insights: companies, government agencies, institutions, research centers, and cultural organizations open their doors and show what they’re working on, how they’re doing it, and why.
+This October marked the eighth time the Department Physics and Astronomy participated.
+This year’s theme: Coming Together.
+How the tiniest elementary particles come together to form high-tech materials or entire galaxies is one of the central questions our researchers are working on.
+To this end, we bring together experts from various fields of physics to understand nature in all its diversity.
+These are ideal conditions, then, for Department insight into our Department work under this motto.

 Little and big mouse fans, even greater joy of experimentation